 How is it caused?

 This condition is very common and the cause is considered to be almost strictly hereditary.
-Over-pronation does play a role because abnormal weight distribution in an abnormally pronated foot does tend to throw too much weight to the second metatarsal.
+Over-pronation does play a role because abnormal weight distribution in a pronated foot does tend to offload too much weight on the second metatarsal.

 How is it treated?

 The patient should be fitted with orthotics to correct any abnormal pronation.
-The orthotics should have a metatarsal pad under the dropped metatarsal which will raise it and alleviate the pain.
+The orthotics should have a metatarsal pad under the dropped area which will raise it and alleviate the pain.